xhayper/COTL_API/src/pages/follower-commands.md

 ---
 title: Follower Commands
-description: Documentation on how to add a custom follower command
+description: Documentation on how to add a custom follower command using Cult of the Lamb API
 layout: ../layouts/MainLayout.astro
 ---